TCAT Covington/Ripley/Newbern Trimester Safety Plan

-- All students are required to practice proper social distancing guidelines (with universal masking, students should maintain a distance of at least 3 feet in classroom settings).
+- All students are encouraged to practice proper social distancing guidelines (with universal masking, students should maintain a distance of at least 3 feet in classroom settings).

-- All students are required to adhere to proper hand washing/sanitizing guidelines.
+- All students are encouraged to adhere to proper hand washing/sanitizing guidelines.

 - All students are encouraged to use personal protective equipment in lab areas, as needed.

-- All students must adhere to CDC and TN Department of Health COVID-19 guidelines.
+- All students must adhere to guidelines set by the Commissioner of Health.

 Institutional Safety Precautions